rschristopher/ischristtrue.com/src/ancient-views/index.md

     ![satan](/images/satan.jpg)

 Modern use of satanic imagery has become so common as to be dull from an artistic perspective.
-It has become so predictable and ubiquitous that you're almost surprised when modern art or a music video don't feature explicit satanic imagery.
+It has become so predictable and ubiquitous that you're almost surprised when modern art or a music video doesn't feature explicit satanic imagery.